 Community Facilities Program

-Banks serving towns with no more than 20,000 residents can utilize the Community Facilities program for government or not-for-profit projects that provide an essential service to the local community.
+Banks serving towns with 50,000 or fewer residents can utilize the Community Facilities program for government or not-for-profit projects that provide an essential service to the local community.
 VITAL has worked with rural lenders to finance important community projects like hospitals, healthcare services, county jails, educational facilities and retirement communities.

 These projects would typically be financed by revenue or tax-exempt bonds, requiring a vote by taxpayers.
 The Community Facilities program provides an alternative to using a bonding company, and may streamline the funding process.
 The USDA offers up to a 90% guarantee for these loans.